A GAN Approach for Node Embedding in Heterogeneous Graphs Using Subgraph Sampling: Introduction

-In light of the above challenges, we propose \textbf{F}ramework of \textbf{L}ocalized Node \textbf{A}ugmentation via \textbf{S}emi-supervised Learning in \textbf{H}eterogeneous Graphs with \textbf{G}enerative \textbf{A}dversarial \textbf{N}etwork \\ (\textbf{FlashGAN}) which incorporates an integrated edge-dropping threshold strategy.
-This strategy automatically enables the framework to search for an appropriate edge threshold during training.
-In addition, FlashGAN introduces a subgraph sampling mechanism to handle problems of the edge predictor, offering an alternative to it and mitigating the edge imbalance issue.
-FlashGAN has several noteworthy advantages: 1) It directly integrates node and edge information into the generator training process, enhancing the model's ability to capture structural and attribute-based characteristics.
-2) FlashGAN effectively addresses the edge imbalance problem by locally embedding synthetic nodes, thereby improving the quality of edges associated with these nodes.
-3) The incorporated edge-dropping threshold strategy simplifies the selection of appropriate hyperparameters for data augmentation.
-This strategy ensures that the augmented graphs maintain optimal edge quantities, preventing the excessive or insufficient edges caused by inappropriate threshold settings.
-In sum, our main contributions are as follows: \begin{itemize} \item We propose a general framework for performing node augmentation with edge awareness in a heterogeneous graph without relying on pre-trained modules, enabling simultaneous training with both node information and edge information. \item We address the edge imbalance problem caused by the difficulty of jointly training the edge predictor and edge dropper by locally embedding synthetic nodes, which enables the generator to produce edges of higher quality. \item We provide a strategy for guiding the edge-dropping threshold while adding synthetic nodes to the graph in the node augmentation stage, reducing the number of hyperparameters and eliminating the cost of searching for optimal values. \end{itemize}
+Motivated by these observations, we introduce the \textbf{FlashGAN} framework (\textbf{F}ramework of \textbf{L}ocalized Node \textbf{A}ugmentation via \textbf{S}emi-supervised Learning in \textbf{H}eterogeneous Graphs with \textbf{G}enerative \textbf{A}dversarial \textbf{N}etworks).
+FlashGAN is a semi-supervised data augmentation framework that learns to generate synthetic data by leveraging both labeled and unlabeled data within graphs.
+Additionally, FlashGAN features a novel synthetic edge filter designed for simultaneous adversarial learning of both node and edge information.
+It also employs a subgraph sampling mechanism \cite{sage, Cluster-GCN, GraphSAINT}, enabling it to train on graph datasets of any scale.
+At the same time, the use of subgraph sampling mitigates the limitations of traditional edge predictors, effectively addressing the edge imbalance problem.
+FlashGAN offers several significant advantages (1) It integrates node and edge data directly into the generator's training process, enhancing the GAN model’s ability to capture both structural and attribute-based features.
+(2) By leveraging local augmentation, FlashGAN tackles edge imbalance by embedding synthetic nodes within subgraphs.
+Our experiments demonstrate that models trained with edge sampling within local subgraphs outperform those trained with edge sampling across the entire graph in downstream node classification tasks.
+(3) The synthetic edge filter simplifies the process of optimizing edge threshold hyperparameters during the data augmentation phase, ensuring the quality of edges generated alongside nodes.
+In summary, our main contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We propose a general framework for performing node augmentation with edge awareness in a heterogeneous graph, enabling simultaneous training with both node and edge information. \item To the best of our knowledge, we are the first to design a local node augmentation and subgraph sampling method specifically to address the edge imbalance issue.
+This approach ensures that both node and edge imbalances are effectively managed throughout the augmentation process. \item We enhance the GAN framework for graph augmentation tasks by incorporating a synthetic edge filter and modifying the loss function, which streamlines hyperparameter usage and ensures the quality of edges generated alongside nodes. \end{itemize}